v-cakoll/docs.it-it/docs/framework/unmanaged-api/metadata/imetadataassemblyimport-findassembliesbyname-method.md

 ms.assetid: 4db97cf9-e4c1-4233-8efa-cbdc0e14a8e4
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 315d9aa6f7db51342e71ba3f8fcdc091f7707743
+ms.openlocfilehash: c12d3a7a7d1e52529435361aa12e22e4edeecf03
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67777975"
+ms.locfileid: "74448298"
 ---
 # <a name="imetadataassemblyimportfindassembliesbyname-method"></a>Metodo IMetaDataAssemblyImport::FindAssembliesByName
-Ottiene una matrice di assembly specificato `szAssemblyName` parametro, usando le regole standard utilizzate da common language runtime (CLR) per la risoluzione dei riferimenti.
+Gets an array of assemblies with the specified `szAssemblyName` parameter, using the standard rules employed by the common language runtime (CLR) for resolving references.

 ## <a name="syntax"></a>Sintassi